zhuji423/MICCAI2023_Flare2023/README.md

 ```

 ## Inference
-we use three stage framework to inference the online 100 validation set. we provide 4 pretrained weights to get the  results,which is provided on the [zenodo]()
+we use three stage framework to inference the online 100 validation set.
+4 pretrained weights was provided to get the results, It is also needed to put the weights to the path `nnunet/inference/engine/`. which is provided on the [zenodo]()

 ```
 python predict_final.py